 Less severe side effects may include acne, breakthrough bleeding, breast tenderness, depression, diarrhea, dizziness, fatigue, headache, lethargy, nausea, oily skin, skin color changes, vaginal yeast infection and changes in the menstrual cycle.
 More often, birth control pills help control acne.

 Birth control pills are less effective (have higher pregnancy rates) in women who weigh over 165 pounds.

-Only condoms (and abstinence) can prevent sexually transmitted diseases, and even then, they are not perfect.
-Latex condoms are the best for preventing disease, but some people are allergic to latex.
-Nitrile condoms can be used by people witha latex allergy.
+Only condoms (and abstinence) can prevent sexually transmitted diseases, and even then, condoms are not perfect.
+Latex condoms are the best for preventing disease.
+Nitrile condoms can be used by people with a latex allergy.

 Condoms should be used with additional spermicide.
-Never use petroleum jelly with condoms,.
-Do not keep condoms in wallets or glove compartments as heat is bad for them.
+Never use petroleum jelly with condoms.

 Condoms are inexpensive, easily available and easy to use.

 A diaphragm is a cap that covers the cervix during intercourse.
 Our providers will be happy to discuss a diaphragm with you and fit you for one if you decide that it what you would like to do.
 Diaphragms can only be obtained with a prescription and needed to be individually fitted.